Cannabis in Ireland: 2020–present

 In February 2023, Government Minister Hildegarde Naughton told the media that she had smoked cannabis in her 20s, and that it "wasn't for her".

-Citizens' Assembly on drug use
+Citizens' Assembly on Drugs Use

 In February of 2023, the Irish government established a Citizens' Assembly to look at issues relating to drugs use in April of 2023.
-A small cross-party group of 'like-minded' TDs and Senators had worked together to push the issue forward, these include: Holly Cairns (Social Democrats), Aodhan O'Riordain (Labour), Paul McAuliffe (Fianna Fáil), Neasa Hourigan (Green Party), Gino Kenny (People Before Profit), Lynn Ruane (Independent), Eileen Flynn (Independent).
+A small, informal cross-party group of 'like-minded' TDs and senators had worked together to push the issue forward, including Holly Cairns of the Social Democrats, Aodhán Ó Ríordáin of Labour, Paul McAuliffe of Fianna Fáil, Neasa Hourigan of the Green Party, Gino Kenny of People Before Profit and independent senators Lynn Ruane and Eileen Flynn.
 Sinn Féin are not members of this group.
-Some members of the group push for the decriminalisation and legalisation of cannabis.
+Some members of the group have called for the decriminalisation and legalisation of cannabis.